PostHog/posthog.com/contents/docs/api/post-only-endpoints.md

 This page refers to our public endpoints, which use the same API key as the [PostHog snippet](/docs/integrations/js-integration).
 The endpoints documented here are used solely with `POST` requests, and will not return any sensitive data from your PostHog instance.

-> **Note:** For this API, you should use your 'Team API Key' from the `/setup` page in PostHog.
+> **Note:** For this API, you should use your 'Team API Key' from the 'Project Settings' page in PostHog.
 This is the same key used in your frontend snippet.

 ## Feature Flags